|The Waters of Alameda's and Hot Springs, Montana|

 From Bath, England to Saratoga Springs, New York to Colorado Springs, Colorado to Hot Springs, Montana, untold numbers have flocked to mineral springs for their health benefits.
 By drinking the waters and/or taking the many types of baths (hot, cold, mud), mineral and hot springs enthusiasts see increased health in the joints, skin, and other parts of the body, including brain function and the reduction of stress.
 Various cure regimens have developed; the “21-day cure”, for example, includes a series of baths, immersions, drinking, and inhalation that lasts 3 weeks.
 It has been proven by German studies that mineral water spa treatments such as this result in a decrease in absenteeism and loss of work due to illness by 35 percent in the two years following treatment.

-We invite you to stay at the Alameda’s and soak in the thermal mineral waters - as close as the bathroom tub in your room, with many more springs within walking distance.
+We invite you to stay at the Alameda’s and soak in the thermal mineral waters - as close as the bathroom tub in your room, with some more springs within walking distance.
 Above and beyond the benefits described here, you will enjoy the social interactions that come with soaking, as the waters melt away not only ailments, but also barriers between fellow enthusiasts taking the waters.

 The following sources were used in this article: